i3ene/decksterous/files/rulebook.md

   - Let cards attack
   - Use abilities

 ## Playing Field
 - 2 Rows:
   - Defending Row
   - Back Row
 - Cards in Defending Row Block attacks on Back Row

 ## Cards

+### Stats
+- Strength
+- Attack
-- Strength/Attack stats
+- Cost (?)
 - 1 Type (Human/Creature/Machine/...)
 - 0-N Abilities

-- Basic Behaviour:
+### Basic Behaviour:
+  - Combat:
     - Can attack a selected cards health once per turn
     - If attacked Health - attackers Strength <= 0 the attacked card dies
     - Is the attacked card counterattack (?)
+  - Summon:
+    - Cards have cost that has to be paid with a certain currency (?)

 ## Abilities

+#### Trigger abilities manually or on summon? or both?

 - Heal (heals health once or over time)
 - Damage (deals damage once or over time)
 - Omnipresence (defends on all columns)